 The Saukville Police Department has joined the Wisconsin Crime Alert Network (WCAN).
 WCAN quickly alerts the community about a crime or criminal that may affect them in the form of email, fax, or text message.
 Please visit www.wisconsincrimealert.gov for more information.

-The Saukville Police Department is launching the SKPD Tips (tip 411 anonymous tips) app for Android and iPhone devices that enables the public to send anonymous tips to the police and lets the police respond back, creating a two way anonymous “chat”.
+The Saukville Police Department offers the SKPD Tips (tip 411 anonymous tips) app for Android and iPhone devices that enables the public to send anonymous tips to the police and lets the police respond back, creating a two way anonymous “chat”.

 Developed by CitizenObserver, a St. Paul MN company,

 puts a powerful new crime fighting tool into the hands of our